Picturesque countryside, vibrant cities, and quaint towns open the doors to some of the best places to visit on England tours for seniors.

 Step onto magnificent bridges arched over the Thames River, tour the Tower of London, watch the changing of the guards at Buckingham Palace, and marvel at Westminster Abbey.

 Visit surrounding villages and towns, walk through Windsor Castle, and take a stroll through the gardens at Hampton Court.
-Round out your stay with visits to art galleries and museums, or enjoy an authentic high tea.
+Round out your stay with visits to art galleries and museums, or enjoy an authentic high tea, one of the best experiences in London for senior tours.

 With such a tranquil landscape, it is easy to see why the Lake District is the perfect getaway destination for seniors.
 With deep roots in poetry and prose, the scenery compliments the quaint villages and towns that lie along the water and in nearby valleys.